Social circus: Methodology

-The Social Circus owes much of its use and success to its roots in arts education.
+The social circus owes much of its use and success to its roots in arts education.
 Artistic expression often allows for the recognition of emotions and their articulation because art is a different language in itself.
 Art creates a basis for a greater understanding of new experiences, often not attained through a simple translation of verbal concepts which are not tied to the emotions of the individual.
 With a base in the circus arts, the social circus has the capacity to bring about a personal transformation in the performer and the spectator.

 Another characteristic of the social circus is its universality and accessibility.
 Each person, in accordance with their abilities, is able to realize their own potential through the wide gamut of activities that the circus offers: one can participate in juggling, trapeze, acrobatics, contortionism, clowning, magic, balancing acts, etc. Thus, she who does not have the flexibility required to be a contortionist can find refuge in balancing acts; he who does not have the ability to do trapeze can act and be a clown; someone not interested in the physical activities has an opportunity to work with the set, lighting, or costumes.
 Furthermore, the social circus lacks barriers to entry: one does not have to know how to read and write in order to participate.
 Often, the youth have already developed skills in dancing, singing, and percussion– activities which, generally not valorized, take on importance in the social circus.
 Such inclusive characteristics add to the social circus' success by attracting youth from all backgrounds, ensuring participation and access.

 The demands and necessities of the circus arts give rise to personal transformation.
 Self-discipline is an absolute requisite with the constant practices, daily difficulties, and physical risks that characterize the social circus.
 Youth learn to push through these challenges, with their own efforts, and in doing so discover that they are capable and valuable beings.
 The social circus allows for at-risk youth to realize their own potential through the challenges that the circus brings, making them feel accomplished.
 Upon discovering that they are capable and intelligent beings, they start to deconstruct paradigms that they originally thought to be true.
-For example, Brazilian youth reevaluate the commonly held beliefs that everyone who lives in the favela is stupid, that every street child does not have a purpose or future, etc. These beliefs end up becoming a barrier to the self-development of the youth, and circus activities let them break such paradigms.
+For example, Brazilian youth reevaluate the commonly held beliefs that everyone who lives in the favela is intellectually impaired, that every street child does not have a purpose or future, etc. These beliefs end up becoming a barrier to the self-development of the youth, and circus activities let them break such paradigms.

 The structure and characteristics of the circus allow the youth to discuss and engage in free thought, often under the pretext of circus technicalities.
 Social relationships and generally taboo yet relevant topics are discussed, such as sexuality, gender, inclusion, prejudice, and discrimination.
 Such debate and discussion expands youth perspective while increasing their confidence, tolerance, and knowledge.